7. Reporting practice

 - The Geberit Group has a Group certificate in accordance with ISO 9001 (quality), ISO 14001 (environment) and ISO 45001 (occupational health and safety) that is valid until 2021.
-All 29 production plants, central logistics, and the management company incorporating all Group functions at headquarters in Rapperswil-Jona (CH) are certified in accordance with these three standards.
-In addition, five German plants are certified in accordance with ISO 50001 (energy) and ten sales companies in accordance with ISO 9001 (quality).
+28 of the 29 production plants, central logistics, and the management company incorporating all Group functions at headquarters in Rapperswil-Jona (CH) are certified in accordance with these three standards or OHSAS 18001.
+By the end of 2020, all production plants will be covered by these standards.
+In addition, five German plants are certified according to ISO 50001 (energy) and ten sales companies according to ISO 9001 (quality).

-- In 2015, all Geberit companies implemented the European Energy Efficiency Directive 2012/27/EU.
-There were no deviations in the last review in 2019.
+- In 2015, all Geberit companies implemented the European Energy Efficiency Directive 2012/27/EU, with five German production plants currently certified to ISO 50001.
+There were no deviations in the 2019 audit.

-- On-site audits (quality, environment, occupational health and safety) of suppliers are carried out by Geberit as well as certified third-party specialists.
-In 2020, five external audits were carried out, see Chapter 10.2 Operations > Procurement.
+- On-site audits (quality, environment, occupational health and safety) of suppliers are carried out by Geberit as well as certified third-party specialists, see Chapter 10.2 Operations > Procurement.